What to Expect from Your NDE Inspection

 Nondestructive examination combines a hands-on approach to quality assurance with dynamic applications that protect your utility assets.
 And when you’re looking ahead, NDE findings can help to ensure that any planned asset and fixture upgrades will be supported by your current structures.

 When planning NDE, you need an experienced partner with a high level of expertise at every stage of inspection.
+The quality of an NDT inspection is directly related to the experience of the technician.
+It is very easy for readings to be misinterpreted by an inspector if they are not properly trained and qualified in certain areas or applications.
+Unfortunately, this is a pretty common occurrence in our industry.
 Exo is trusted by leaders in every field of the utility industry.
 We use the latest NDE technology.
 Our field team credentials are unparalleled and allow us to conduct the full range of testing and inspections available, from visual to aerial inspections.

 Don’t settle for testing that could leave risks unaddressed.
 Contact Exo today for a complimentary consultation and let us know how we can partner with you.